 Forward to today, we have several language learning apps that have hit the mainstream audience.
 These language apps act as a complementary way of learning a language to in-person classrooms or private language lessons.
 The two most notable ones that people are familiar with are: Duolingo and Babbel.
 Both of these language apps have their strengths and weaknesses, and our goal for today is to breakdown what these are and offer other alternatives you may want to consider to learn new languages.

-Overview of Babbel vs Duolingo
+Overview of Babbel vs Duolingo in 2022

 Before we go into detail of these two apps, let’s go over the major highlights.
 We’ll go over the following important factors: